 - 16.1.
 A censure is an official reprimand or judgement passed by the Students' Union regarding the conduct of an elected post holder. - 16.2.
 Members may be censured by the following means: - 16.2.1.
 Passing of a motion of censure at the Union Forum. - 16.2.2.
-Imposed by the Democracy Committee - 16.2.3.
-Passing of a motion of censure at an AMM or EMM - 16.2.4.
-Imposed by a Union disciplinary panel - 16.3.
-A motion of censure will clearly indicate which member is to be censured with a citation as to why they are to be censured. - 16.4.Any full member may present a motion of censure to an AMM, EMM or Union Forum. - 16.5.
+Imposed by the Governance Committee - 16.2.3.
+Imposed by a Union disciplinary panel - 16.3.A motion of censure will clearly indicate which member is to be censured with a citation as to why they are to be censured. - 16.4.
+Any full member may present a motion of censure to Union Forum. - 16.5.
 The member to be censured by the Union Forum or a members meeting will be notified of the censure motion a minimum of 14 days before the vote in order to respond to the censure testimony. - 16.6.Only one censure motion may be in progress per member at any one time (e.g. there may not be concurrent censure motions relating to the same person). - 16.7.
 Censure motions remain in place until the post holders conclude their term of office.
-Except, in the case of the Democracy Committee issued censure, the censure remains in place throughout the entire term of office that the censure relates to even if it was issued prior to taking office.
+Except, in the case of the Governance Committee issued censure, the censure remains in place throughout the entire term of office that the censure relates to even if it was issued prior to taking office.